Skip to main content

 Greenwashing Using false or misleading marketing to exaggerate an organization’s environmental or sustainability activities.

-ICVCM The Integrity Council for the Voluntary Carbon Market (ICVCM) is a governance body for the global voluntary carbon market which aims to establish a high-integrity market by setting and enforcing a universal benchamark for high-quality carbon credits - the Core Carbon Principles.
+ICVCM The Integrity Council for the Voluntary Carbon Market (ICVCM) is a governance body for the global voluntary carbon market which aims to establish a high-integrity market by setting and enforcing a universal benchmark for high-quality carbon credits - the Core Carbon Principles.

 Insetting Insetting refers to when an offtaker buys and retires credits for activities within that offtaker's own value chain.

 Invalidation When a credit that has previously been officially approved or "validated" by an issuing registry, and subsequently has this approval removed.
-Amongst other causes, invalidation can arise from claims of inconsistent methologies, fraud, error, regulatory change, Reversal, project failure, or additionality.
+Amongst other causes, invalidation can arise from claims of inconsistent methologies, fraud, error, regulatory change, Reversal, project failure, or additionallity.

 Issuance Following verification, carbon offsets are documented in a carbon registry system and credits are issued according to the verified reductions.
 At this point credits are ready for trading in the markets.